 Places in the ADP and ESA are competitive, and we recommend students demonstrate and maintain high standards of behaviour to ensure their application is successful.

-Towards the end of Year 9, applications for the ESA will open, and all students will be encouraged to apply if they would like to continue with the program.
+In Term 2, applications for Year 10 ESA places will open, and all students will be encouraged to apply if they would like to continue with the program into Years 10, 11 and 12.

 One class consisting of 24 students will be selected for Year 10.
 These students remain in the ESA class until Year 12 (unless they do not meet the expectations of the ESA or withdraw due to other reasons).